narrrl/ayame-rs/README.md

 - create a `config.yml` or copy the example from `example/config.yml` to your bot directory
 - set the `prefix` and the `token` \([Where do I get a discord bot token?](https://discord.com/developers/docs/intro)\) in your `config.yml`
 - execute the executable with `./nirust`
+- the bot will ask you for a bot token \([Where do I get a discord bot token?](https://discord.com/developers/docs/intro)\), a prefix (which will trigger the bot in guilds).

 ## Contact
 - **Discord**: ニールス#0420